DaniilIljin/playtech/Java Developer Test Assignment.md

 - Validate that the amount is a valid (positive) number and within deposit/withdraw limits.
 - For withdrawals, validate that the user has a sufficient balance for a withdrawal.
 - Allow withdrawals only with the same payment account that has previously been successfully used for deposit (declined deposits with an account do not make it eligible for withdrawals; at least one approved deposit is needed).
-- dto.Transaction type that isn't deposit or withdrawal should be declined
+- transaction type that isn't deposit or withdrawal should be declined
 - Users cannot share iban/card; payment account used by one user can no longer be used by another (Example Scenario for this validation provided below).
 - In case of unexpected errors with processing transactions, skip the transaction.
 Do not interrupt processing of the remaining transactions